DawnPaladin/blog/_posts/2021-12-22-Rewarding-work.md

 > - Am I going to be given responsibility?
 >
 > These are the things that will truly motivate you.
 Once you get this right, the more measurable aspects of your job will fade in importance.

+If that feels like a lot, I leave you with these encouraging words from the vlogbrothers (3m47s).

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/OCO8eoDWqHQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

+_Next post: The plan you start out with and the plan you discover along the way_